griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 Aug 18 17:57:49 [VM NAME] java[1710]: 2025-08-18 17:57:49 cromwell-system-akka.dispatchers.engine-dispatcher-7125 INFO  - WorkflowManagerActor: Workflow actor for [WORKFLOW ID] completed with status 'Failed'.
 The workflow will be removed from the workflow store.
 ```

 The error that caused the pipeline to fail is typically within the lines above this.
 Depending on the tool, the error message display will look different.
-Note that if you search the file for key words like 'Warning', 'Error' or 'Fail', you will see a lot of messages containing phrases/command arguments which have to do with error handling.
+Note that if you search the file for key words like 'Warning', 'Error' or 'Fail', you will see a lot of messages containing phrases/command arguments that have to do with error handling.
 These are not necessarily pipeline errors!

-Once you find where the error is located, there is usually some indication of which step the error occured at.
+Once you find where the error is located, there is usually some indication of which step the error occurred at.
 Sometimes the error message printed in the Cromwell log file is useful, but often it is necessary to find the `stderr` file for the task from which the error is coming from.
 Usually there is a line before the error that looks like this:

 ```